Robert Ridgway: Other affiliations

-Robert Ridgway was corresponding member of the Zoological Society of London; was associated with the Davenport (Iowa) Academy of Natural Sciences, the New York Academy of Sciences, the Brookville, Indiana, Society of Natural History, and the Chicago Academy of Sciences; and was a foreign member of the British Ornithologists' Union.
+Robert Ridgway was a corresponding member of the Zoological Society of London; was associated with the Davenport (Iowa) Academy of Natural Sciences, the New York Academy of Sciences, the Brookville, Indiana, Society of Natural History, and the Chicago Academy of Sciences; and was a foreign member of the British Ornithologists' Union.
 He was a member of the permanent ornithological committee of the first international congress at Vienna in 1884.
 Ridgway was also honorary member of the Nuttall Ornithological Club of Cambridge, Massachusetts, for which he contributed illustrations and 48 articles to its Bulletin.

-The short-lived Ridgway Ornithological Club of Chicago, Illinois (active from 1883 to about 1890) was named in Ridgway's honor, and he was an honorary member.
+The short-lived Ridgway Ornithological Club of Chicago, Illinois (active from 1883 to about 1890), was named in Ridgway's honor, and he was an honorary member.

 Although he lacked formal post-secondary education, Ridgway received an honorary master's degree in science from Indiana University in 1884, as a sign of gratitude for his supplying them with bird specimens after their museum burned down.
 He was listed with the title of Professor in Smithsonian annual reports and staff directories, despite his lack of a teaching appointment.
 He is sometimes referred to as "Dr. Ridgway," particularly by writers from his home state of Illinois.
 Ella Dean's profile is an example.